zfdang/reth/docs/payment-improvement-proposal.md

 # Payment Throughput and Finality Improvement — Design Document

 This document covers the problem analysis, reference study, and overall design for improving payment throughput and finality in `reth`.
-For the corresponding implementation summary, see [payment-improvement-proposal.v1.md](payment-improvement-proposal.v1.md).
+For the corresponding crate-level implementation summary, see [payment-improvement-implementation-summary.md](payment-improvement-implementation-summary.md).

+Scope: this document explains why the payment lane is needed, what constraints shape the design, what each phase is intended to deliver, and where the design should eventually integrate into the repo.
+It intentionally does not catalog crate APIs, test inventory, or current implementation status.

+Read this document when you need:

+- The bottleneck analysis behind the proposal
+- The Sui fast-path and Tempo reference comparison
+- The phase-by-phase design decisions and non-recommended routes
+- The intended integration points in the wider `reth` repo

 ---